swaroopch/byte-of-python/translations.md

 >
 > I found the materials from your site useful for some of my students who are writing papers based on programming on Python.
 Actually, that is why I made a decision to perform a Portuguese translation to let my students who don't know English read exciting articles in their mother tongue ( in Portuguese).

-## Romanian

-Paul-Sebastian Manole (brokenthorn@gmail.com) has volunteered to translate this book to Romanian.

-> _Paul-Sebastian Manole_ - I'm a second year Computer Science student at Spiru Haret University, here in Romania.
-I'm more of a self-taught programmer and decided to learn a new language, Python.
-The web told me there was no better way to do so but read ''A Byte of Python''.
-That's how popular this book is (congratulations to the author for writing such an easy to read book).
-I started liking Python so I decided to help translate the latest version of Swaroop's book in Romanian.
-Although I could be the one with the first initiative, I'm just one volunteer so if you can help, please join me.

 ## Russian

 Vladimir Smolyar (v_2e@ukr.net) has completed a Russian translation at <http://wombat.org.ua/AByteOfPython/>.